Training Invertible Linear Layers through Rank-One Perturbations: Introduction

 \section{Introduction}

 Many deep learning applications depend critically on the neural network parameters having a certain mathematical structure.
-As an important example, reversible generative models rely on invertibility and, in the case of normalizing flows, efficient computation of the Jacobian determinant \citep{papamakarios2019normalizing}.
-Other models require (or benefit from) orthogonal linear layers or bounded Lipschitz constants.
-Finally, applications in physics often rely on networks that obey the relevant physical invariances and equivariances (e.g. \cite{kohler2020equivariant, boyda2020sampling, kanwar2020equivariant, Hermann2020, PhysRevResearch.2.033429, rezende2019equivariant}).
+As an important example, reversible generative models rely on invertibility and, in the case of normalizing flows, efficient inversion and computation of the Jacobian determinant \citep{papamakarios2019normalizing}.

 Preserving parameter properties during training can be challenging and many approaches are currently in use.
 The most basic way of incorporating constraints is by network design.
 Many examples could be listed, like defining convolutional layers to obtain equivariances, constraining network outputs to certain intervals through bounded activation functions, Householder flows \citep{tomczak2016improving} to enforce layer-wise orthogonality, or coupling layers \citep{dinh2014nice, dinh2016density} that enforce tractable inversion through their two-channel structure.
 A second approach concerns the optimizers used for training.
 Optimization routines have been tailored for example to maintain Lipschitz bounds \citep{yoshida2017spectral} or efficiently optimize orthogonal linear layers \citep{choromanski2020stochastic}.